Fellowship Schedule & Structure

 Hands-On Experience in Local, Organic Food Systems

-Fellows spend 5 mornings a week on the farm: watering, weeding, seeding, transplanting, and harvesting.
+Fellows spend 4-5 mornings a week on the farm: watering, weeding, seeding, transplanting, and harvesting.
+These morning sessions are 5 hours per day with a small break in the middle.
 Groundwork’s farm grows organic produce and seeds, so you’ll learn how a local, organic food system works from seed to table.
 With our seed production, you’ll learn the multi-generational side of agriculture, understanding food systems from seed to seed.
 Fellows should finish this experience being more than qualified to work as an assistant farm manager on any organic farm or to run a community garden.

 The fellowship is a collaborative learning environment, where we all engage in a curriculum focused on creative critiques of mainstream approaches.
-Our academic component combines readings, discussions, and seminars.
+Our academic component combines readings, discussions, and classroom workshops and seminars.
 Click here for more about our curriculum.

 Citizenship of Place